EPICENTER

 Download the evidence

-NEW: Van & Ballistic Gel Report
+Van & Ballistic Gel Report

 Supplemental report: Strouhal 4940Hz analysis, TDOA source localization, cavitation collapse detection, and why the battery hypothesis is less likely.